paulidealiste/goalgs/README.md

   * Merge
 - Extremes
   * Global extremes
-  * Some of local extremes
+  * All of local extremes

 #### Available utilities
   * Random numbers by Box-Muller transform